 - I don’t rent, so I wouldn’t benefit from the ability to make fee-free rent payments

-- I have nearly 30 credit cards that I use to maximize my points, so I have other cards that offer bigger bonuses on both dining and travel
+- I have around 30 credit cards that I use to maximize my points, so I have other cards that offer bigger bonuses on both dining and travel

 - I have credit cards offering many of the perks that the Bilt Mastecard offers, like cell phone protection and rental car coverage